OAuth for Remote MCP Servers

 The two axes

-Private vs. public — where the client runs
+Local vs. cloud — where the client runs

-Public/cloud clients (Claude Desktop, Gemini Enterprise) run in the vendor's cloud and reach the public host mcp.example.com — which is why the server has to be reachable from the internet.
+Cloud clients (Claude Desktop, Gemini Enterprise) run in the vendor's cloud, so the callback is a registered vendor URL — which is why the server has to be reachable from the internet.

 Public vs. confidential — the OAuth client type